An introduction to SimpleTAL

 • Conditionally omit tags (not shown - tal:omit-tag)

-The definition of TAL, and the best reference to learn it from, is the Zope documentation.
+The TAL Guide provides details of how to use TAL.
 There are examples of how to use SimpleTAL included in the download, as well on my example page.
 Additionally, I've documented the API to SimpleTAL, and written some notes which document the differences between SimpleTAL and the Zope implementation.

 A brief history